 Independent of the impact on the child with autism, the impact of deployment on the parent who remains behind is significant.
 Some recommendations for how you, as the stay-at-home parent, can best deal with the challenges of deployment include:

 - If you know a deployment is pending, plan ahead.
 Determine what additional help, specifically, you are going to need and prioritize your needs.
 For example, even though it may be quite helpful to have someone assist in getting everyone ready for the school in the morning, it might be more important to have someone to help out after school when you are making dinner.
 Don’t be afraid to ask for help if you need it.
-See if your child’s school has an after-school program he or she can attend.
+See if your child’s school has an after-school program they can attend.
 Recruit volunteers from your community of faith, extended family, and neighbors to help out when you most need it.

 - Learn to accept the simple fact that despite all your best efforts, there will be days that are, to be generous, less than perfect.
 If it is the result of a problem that can be fixed, do so and move on.
 If you find yourself having to modify your personal standards of success (e.g. accepting that getting into a battle on the use of a specific “sippy cup” may not be the best use of your time) then do so and move on.
 All that can be expected of you is your best effort and on days when that simply does not seem to be enough, do what you can and move on.
 Tomorrow is always another day.